pkalivas/radiate/docs/source/diversity/species.md

 !!! warning "Defaults differ by language"

 	The default `species_threshold` is **`0.5`** in Rust and **`1.5`** in Python.
 Because the meaningful range depends entirely on your distance measure (Hamming is bounded in `[0, 1]`, Euclidean is not), always set it explicitly for your problem rather than relying on the default.

+As a general rule, the `species_threshold` follows the below pattern:

 A **lower** threshold → individuals must be very similar to group → **more, smaller species** → more diversity, slower convergence.